lzhangup/pg-resources/index.md

 Secondly, take a look at the following slides from Marek J. Druzdzel to get an idea about what makes a good topic: [How to Identify a Good Research Topic?
 (A personal view)](https://sites.pitt.edu/~peterb/3005-001/L5.pdf).

 ## How to find information
 The source of information can be the internet, academic databases, libraries, etc. In most cases, you are going to use a combination of these sources.
-Read [this guide](https://www.open.ac.uk/libraryservices/documents/advanced-search-techniques.pdf) on how to search databases effectively.
+There is a quite lengthy book on this matter: [How to Find Information: A Guide for Researchers](https://www.mheducation.co.uk/how-to-find-information-a-guide-for-researchers-9780335226313-emea-group).
+However, you can read [this guide](https://www.open.ac.uk/libraryservices/documents/advanced-search-techniques.pdf) on how to search databases effectively.

 ## How to read and get organised
+Recording keeping is vital in the process of your study.
+Being keeping a good record of articles you retrived at the information gathering stage, your notes on a specific paper, or your study progress.
+Failing to do so may result in headaches and wasting of time for days or months.
+To this regards, there are several free tools that could help you out.
+For bibliographic reference managment, I personally recommend [Mendeley](https://www.mendeley.com/download-desktop-new/).
+[This website](https://www.mendeley.com/guides) and [this guide](https://stglibrary.files.wordpress.com/2018/07/how-to-use-mendeley-a-step-by-step-guide.pdf) are useful resources to help you get started with Mendeley.
+You can also check out others tools like [JabRef](https://www.jabref.org/), EndNote (you can get a copy of this proprietary software through the library service I think), etc.
 ## How to publish

 ### Guides on academic publishing